upspin/upspin/doc/deploying_to_google_cloud.md

   upspin-store@example.com
 were generated and placed under the directory:
   /home/you/upspin/deploy/example-project
+If you lose the keys you can re-create them by running these commands upspin keygen -where /home/you/upspin/deploy/example.com/dirserver -secretseed dadij-lnjul-takiv-fomin upspin keygen -where /home/you/upspin/deploy/example.com/storeserver -secretseed zapal-zuhiv-visop-gagil Write them down and store them in a secure, private place.
+Do not share your private keys or these commands with anyone.

 To prove that you@gmail.com is the owner of example.com, add the following record to example.com's DNS zone: